Model Context Protocol (MCP) Guide

 Tool Catalog

-Authenticationget-newline-auth-tokenRetrieve current authentication token
+Authenticationget-newline-auth-tokenRetrieve current authentication

 Synthetic Accountsget-synthetic-account-typesList all available account types